-In this fact sheet we will mainly talk about the B2C (Business to Consumer) Act of Purchase.
+In this fact sheet, we will mainly talk about the B2C (Business to Consumer) Act of Purchase.
 Read our fact sheet on the B2B buying act here.

-B2C Purchasing Act
+Purchasing Act in B2C

-Definition of the B2C purchasing Act
+Definition of the B2C Purchasing Act

 The B2C Purchasing Act is one of the five stages of a consumer’s decision-making process.
-After a consumers’ need recognition (perception of a discrepancy between a desired state and a felt state), the consumer seeks information (internal, i.e. in their memory, and external search).
+After a consumer’s need recognition (perception of a discrepancy between a desired state and a felt state), the consumer seeks information (internal, i.e. in their memory, and external search).

-The limitations of theoretical approaches to the Act of purchase in B2C
+The Limitations of Theoretical Approaches to the Act of Purchase in B2C